2.6.1. Description and Significance

 - not exceed 800 on any one day

 Under the FDEP “River-at-a-Glance” program through 2008, the mainstem of the LSJR (at several sites from Welaka to Arlington (in Jacksonville), was found to be largely in compliance for fecal coliform (Appendix 2.6.1).
-Since the tributaries were largely not in compliance, and the mainstem was in compliance, the sampling of the mainstem was discontinued and the focus became the tributaries, which is the focus of the rest of this section.
+Since the tributaries were largely not in compliance, and the mainstem was in compliance, the focus became the tributaries.
+Since the tributaries are the waterbodies impaired for fecal bacteria, they are the focus of the rest of this section.

 Seventy-five tributaries are impaired for fecal coliform (FDEP 2016).
 Of these, thirty-six tributaries have final TMDLs for fecal coliform, and fecal coliform BMAPs are in place for twenty-five of them (Table 2.1).

 Table 2.1 LSJRB Tributaries with final fecal coliform TMDLs.
 Tributaries with BMAPs are indicated in bold.